The Conservation and Communities Team at Reef Catchments works on a wide variety of ever-changing projects. Some of our focus areas include:

 Local Coastal Plans

-Local coastal plans are developed in consultation with coastal communities for public coastal land under council jurisdiction.
-The beach plans include large scale geographic representation of environmental, cultural and social values and issues, and subsequently, recommend and prioritise on-ground activities to ensure the long-term sustainability of the coastal zone.
-Read about the local coastal plans.
+LCPs are developed in consultation with coastal communities for land under council jurisdiction.
+The plans include an assessment of environmental, cultural and social values and management issues, and subsequently, recommend and prioritise on-ground activities to ensure the long-term sustainability of the coastal zone.
+You can read the LCPs and older beach plans here.

 - Coastcare newsletters from 2017 to 2021